CrunchyData/pg_featureserv/README.md

 * Implements the [OGC API - Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) standard.
   * Supports standard request parameters `limit`, `bbox`, property filtering
   * Extended parameters include `offset`, `properties`, `orderBy`, `transform`, `precision`
-* Data reponses are formatted in JSON and GeoJSON
+* Data responses are formatted in JSON and GeoJSON
 * Provides a simple HTML user interface, with web maps to view spatial data
 * Uses the power of PostgreSQL to reduce the amount of code and to make data definition easy and familiar.